bitwarden/contributing-docs/docs/architecture/clients/dependency-injection.md

 Services that will be used globally and which don't have an abstract interface can be registered using the `provideIn` property.
 This avoids having to create and manage service modules.
-When exporting services through feature modules, it can be tricky to manage their lifetime, and it's easy to end up with instances of the service being created.
+When exporting services through feature modules, it can be tricky to manage their lifetime, and it's easy to end up with multiple instances of the service being created.

 ```ts
 @Injectable({